jramos-br/jsdoc-summarize2/CONTRIBUTING.md

 ## How to generate CHANGELOG

-The file [CHANGELOG.md](/CHANGELOG.md) contains a list of the changes committed to the source control.
+The file [CHANGELOG.md](/CHANGELOG.md) contains a list of changes committed to the source control.

 The purpose of the change log is so that people investigating bugs in the future will know about the changes that might have introduced the bug.